Troy: Troy VIIb

 Troy VIIb2 is marked by dramatic cultural changes including walls made of upright stones and a handmade knobbed pottery style known as Buckelkeramik.
 These practices, which existed alongside older local traditions, have been argued to reflect immigrant populations arriving from southwest Europe.
 These newcomers may have shared an origin with the Phrygians who initiated similar cultural shifts at sites such as Gordion.
 This layer was destroyed around 1050 BC after an apparent earthquake.

 Troy VIIb3 dates from the Protogeometric era.
-No new builds were constructed, so its existence is known primarily from artifacts found in the West Sanctuary and terraces on south side of mound.
+No new builds were constructed, so its existence is known primarily from artefacts found in the West Sanctuary and terraces on south side of mound.
 These areas were excavated in the 1990s, surprising the archaeologists who had assumed that the site was abandoned until the Archaic Era.
 Locally made neck-handled amphoras shows that Troy still had a pottery industry, possibly associated with a wine or oil industry.
 The style of these pots shows stylistic similarities to other North Aegean sites, suggesting cultural contact.
-(Because other artifacts do not show these links, archaeologists believe that Greek settlement of Troy did not begin until later.)
+(Because other artefacts do not show these links, archaeologists believe that Greek settlement of Troy did not begin until later.)
 Both the Troy VI walls and the Troy VIIa Terrace House were reused for worship and communal feasting, as evidenced by animal bones, pottery assemblages, and traces of burned incense.
 Strikingly, the Terrace House was not renovated when it was adopted as a cult center and thus must have been used in a ruined state, potentially suggesting that the occupants of Troy VIIb3 were deliberately re-engaging with their past.

 Troy VIIb was destroyed by fire around 950 BC.
 However, some houses in the citadel were left intact and the site continued to be occupied, if only sparsely.

 Troy VIII–IX

 Troy VIII was founded during the Greek Dark Ages and lasted until the Roman era.
 Though the site had never been entirely abandoned, its redevelopment as a major city was spurred by Greek immigrants who began building around 700 BC.
-During the Archaic period, the city's defenses once again included the reused citadel wall of Troy VI.
-Later on, the walls became tourist attraction and sites of worship.
+During the Archaic period, the city's defences once again included the reused citadel wall of Troy VI.
+Later on, the walls became tourist attractions and sites of worship.
 Other remains of the Bronze Age city were destroyed by the Greeks' building projects, notably the peak of the citadel where the Troy VI palace is likely to have stood.
-By the classical era, the city had numerous temples, a theater, among other public buildings, and was once again expanding to the south of the citadel.
+By the classical era, the city had numerous temples, a theatre, among other public buildings, and was once again expanding to the south of the citadel.
 Troy VIII was destroyed in 85 BC, and subsequently rebuilt as Troy IX.
 A series of earthquakes devastated the city around 500 AD, though finds from the Late Byzantine era attest to continued habitation at a small scale.